 Portability with this product is great.
 It has a built-in wheel stand that makes it easy to move it around the job site, even though it weighs 110 pounds.
 You’ll like the pinion fence that can be adjusted with one hand for making adjustments on the fly with ease.

 This saw excels in the safety department which is something a lot of guys neglect.
 It features an auto reset feature in the event of power cuts.
 For example, if there was a power outage in the middle of a cut, it will automatically shut off until the on button is pushed.
-This is a great feature to have if you have kids that might be near the workshop.
+This is a great feature to have if you there are kids that might be nearby your woodworking area.